Underwater News

 2. Work Quickly and Methodically

 Some marine life behavior is fairly common and doesn't require quick action ? like shooting a mouthbrooding cardinalfish.
 But some behavior happens for just a few seconds, and may have started before you noticed it.
 This is when you need to work very quickly.
-The first order of business is to get a shot of the action.
-If you know your housing controls, camera settings, strobe lighting and strobe positioning well, it will be simple to set up and fire the first frame.

 The next step is when you need to make a decision.
 Do you keep shooting to make sure you capture the peak moment regardless of image properties, or do you have a little time to review the LCD and start making adjustments to improve your image?
 Each situation will be different depending on the animal behavior (and your knowledge of it), so there is no right or wrong answer.
 Sometimes I will fire a few ?adequate? frames to document the behavior before realizing that the action is lasting longer than anticipated, and then start making adjustments in composition, settings and strobes to create a nicer image.